What is a warranty deed on a house?

 Warranty deeds are used when a buyer is seeking financing for either title insurance or a mortgage.
 No matter which type of deed is used, it will include key information such as:

-Remember, a warranty deed must list the transaction date and parties involved.
+Remember, a warranty deed must list the transaction date and all parties involved to be valid.
 It must also contain a thorough description of the property being sold and the signature of each buyer.
 Every warranty deed must be signed with a notary present.

 FAQ